basecore/philips-photoframe-manager-pro/README.md

-# Philips PhotoFrame Manager Pro
+# Philips PhotoFrame Manager Pro for 8FF3WMI

-A cross-platform desktop utility for managing *Philips Digital PhotoFrames* on Linux and Windows.
+A cross-platform desktop utility for managing *Philips Digital PhotoFrames* on Linux and Windows for the Pphilips PhotoFrame 8FF3WMI.
 It provides an album browser, image editor, RSS feed manager, and full-device backup/restore, all wrapped in a modern **Qt (PySide6)** GUI.

 ## Features